tudelft-cda-lab/SymLoop/README.md

 `mvn clean package`

-To instrument a given Java file, use the following command:
+First of all, we need to use the following command to instrument a java file:

-`java -cp target/aistr.jar nl.tudelft.instrumentation.Main --type=symbolic --file=*PathToJavaFile* > *OutputPath*`
+`java -cp target/aistr.jar nl.tudelft.instrumentation.Main --type=symbolic --file=Problem1.java > instrumented/Problem11.java`

+Second of all, we need to add the Z3 library to the classpath to be able to do symbolic execution.
+We would then compile  using the following command:

+`javac -cp target/aistr.jar:lib/com.microsoft.z3.jar:. instrumented/Problem11.java`

+Finally, we also need to add the Z3 library to the classpath when running an instrumented Java file for the second lab:

+`java -cp target/aistr.jar:lib/com.microsoft.z3.jar:./instrumented:.
+Problem11`

 # Examples illustrating how to compile and run the instrumented files
 In this section, we present you an example for each lab on how to instrument RERS problem and how to run the instrumented Java file.
 For the sake of simplicity, we will use the directory structure of this repository to how a RERS problem is instrumented.
 These examples do assume that the project has already been built using Maven.